 So, to bolster a fair and equitable entry into qualitative methods, we’ve made Taguette!

-To use Taguette right now, you first need to install Python 3 and Calibre , the open source e-book management software.
-Taguette uses a part of Calibre to convert uploaded documents into HTML, allowing you to highlight and tag parts of them.
-In the future, we hope to have a one-click installer for you.
-These instructions will work for Mac, Linux, and Windows.
+You first need to install Python 3 and Calibre , the open source e-book management software.
+Taguette uses a part of Calibre to convert documents into HTML, allowing you to highlight and tag parts of them.

-Once you’ve installed Calibre, you can quickly install Taguette with it’s dependencies from the command line with the following:
+Once you’ve installed Python, you can install Taguette with its dependencies from the command line with the following:

 pip install taguette

 After which you can simply run taguette in the terminal to get it going.
 You’ll see the command line will still be running.
 This is ok!
-Don’t worry about the terminal but do leave it running.
-In your web browser, navigate to localhost:8000 to begin working on your projects!
+Don’t worry about the terminal, but do leave it running.
+A browser window should appear, pointing you to localhost:8000, and you can begin working on your projects!